 About me

-My name is Emma and I am a Salisbury-based yoga teacher offering group, corporate, and private classes.
+My name is Emma and I am a yoga teacher in Salisbury offering group, corporate, and private yoga classes and retreats.

 About me

-My own practice and teaching integrate various movement practices, breathwork, and meditation, and my yoga classes provide a nurturing and creative environment in which each student is encouraged to discover and develop their own practice.
+My own practice and teaching integrate various movement practices, breathwork, and meditation.
+My yoga classes are small and welcoming and provide a nurturing and creative environment in which each student is encouraged to discover and develop their own practice.
+Each class is carefully and creatively planned, often taking inspiration from the rhythms of nature and providing a space to connect with others.
 All abilities and levels of experience are very welcome.

-A focus on better movement encourages students to explore the relationship and connection between the mind and the body, and to release the tensions we hold in each, leading to numerous physical and mental benefits, and a greater awareness and respect for the body.
+A focus on slow, somatic movements encourages students to explore the relationship and connection between the mind and the body, and to release the tensions we hold in each.
+This leads to numerous physical and mental benefits, and a greater awareness and respect for the body.

 The yoga philosophy of being truly present underpins my yoga teaching.
 This means the recognition that being present is something to cultivate in yoga practice, but also something that can result from yoga practice.